Skip to main content

 Roth 401(k) and Roth IRA

 Contributions are after-tax (no tax deduction), grow tax-free, and withdrawals are tax-free.
 Best for: Young earners in low tax brackets who expect higher tax brackets in retirement.
-Maximum contributions: Same as Traditional ($23,000 for 401(k), $7,000 for IRA).
+2026 limits match Traditional: $24,500 for 401(k), $7,500 for IRA.
 Roth accounts provide tax-free income in retirement, valuable for tax diversification.

 Tax Diversification Strategy